Clean Watershed Needs Survey

 The Clean Watersheds Needs Survey (CWNS) was mandated by the Clean Water Act (Act), passed by Congress and signed into law in 1972.
 The survey measures the need for public entities to build capital infrastructure to meet the water quality and public health goals of the Act.
 Infrastructure includes wastewater collection systems, conveyance lines, lift stations, treatment plants, effluent disposal systems, solids processing, storm water pollution control facilities, and water recycling and reuse systems.

 The CWNS allows a census of publicly owned treatment works (POTWs) - usually referred to as wastewater "facilities" - as defined by Section 212 of the Act.
 There are more than 2,900 existing or potentially needed facilities in Texas.
 TWDB staff members collect information and documentation about all of them, with special emphasis on larger utilities.
-The most recent CWNS was completed in December of 2012.
-Preparations for the next CWNS will begin sometime in 2014.
+Click to view the most recent CWNS completed in December of 2012.

 Drinking Water Infrastructure Needs Survey

-For the 2011 DWINS, the Texas Water Development Board utilized sample data from 144 medium (3,301 to 100,000 population) and large (over 100,000 population) systems.
-The sample included roughly 60% of the state's retail water service population.
+For the 2015 DWINS, the Texas Water Development Board utilized sample data from 140 medium (3,301 to 100,000 population) and large (over 100,000 population) systems.
 The sample in each state includes all large systems, a statistical sample of medium systems, and no small systems.
 The estimated needs for small systems are based on a national sample and apportioned to the states according to the number of systems in each state.

 For each survey, the agency partners with the Texas Commission on Environmental Quality to contact sampled systems and collect information.
 Water systems are studied intensely to identify needed rehabilitation, replacement or improvement of specific assets.
 The survey includes costs for wells, intakes, treatment plants, transmission lines, storage tanks, pumping facilities, meters, valves and distribution networks for Texas systems eligible to receive assistance from the Drinking Water State Revolving Fund.
 Alternatively, the study does not include costs for future population growth, dams, reservoirs, agriculture, and fire suppression.

-Of the 144 medium and large systems sampled, the agency submitted nearly 8,000 projects for inclusion in the survey.
-The newly released "2011 Drinking Water Infrastructure Needs Survey's Report to Congress" states that Texas' water infrastructure needs for the next twenty years have increased by $7 billion since the last survey completed in 2007 to an estimated $33 billion (see table below).
-Texas has the second greatest water infrastructure need in the nation.
+Of the 140 medium and large systems sampled, the agency submitted 8,586 projects for inclusion in the survey.
+The newly released "2015 Drinking Water Infrastructure Needs Survey's Report to Congress" states that Texas' water infrastructure needs for the next twenty years have increased by $11.26 billion since the last survey completed in 2011 to an estimated $45.1 billion (see table below).
+Texas has the second greatest water infrastructure need in the nation, increasing from 7.23% of the total need in the previous survey to 7.58% in the latest (2015) survey.

-In 2013, Texas received $53,517,000 for the Drinking Water State Revolving Fund which enables the agency to provide low interest loans and loan forgiveness to Texas water systems.
+Based in part on the increase in the allocation percentage, Texas received $87,040,000 in 2018 for the Drinking Water State Revolving Fund which enables the agency to provide low interest loans and principal forgiveness to Texas water systems.

-For more information, please view the EPA's Press Release and the 2011 Drinking Water Infrastructure Needs Survey's Report to Congress.
+For more information, please view the 2015 Drinking Water Infrastructure Needs Survey's Report to Congress.